A Reporting Culture Is a Just Culture

 Who would rather fill out a form on paper, by hand, than use a computer-Web-based form with plenty of opportunities for auto-fill or copy and paste?
-That is a question and and answer.
-Most people would MUCH rather report on an IPhone or IPad app than on paper because its significantly faster and easier.
+That is a question and answer.
+Most people would MUCH rather report on an iPhone or IPad app than on paper because it's significantly faster and easier.

 Finally, "highly simplified" simply entails having quick reporting options, pre-filled reporting forms, and forms that require only the most relevant information.

 All three examples are geared towards making hazard reporting fast and simple.